mechawla/bots-ws/readme.md

 Cancel

-4. Click the Train button in the upper right to train your app.
+5. Click the Train button in the upper right to train your app.

 Click PUBLISH in the top navigation bar to open the Publish page.
 Click the Publish to production slot button.
 After successful publish, a LUIS app is deployed to the URL displayed in the Endpoint column in the Publish App page, in the row that starts with the Resource Name Starter_Key.
 The URL has a format similar to this example: https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx?subscription-key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&timezoneOffset=0&verbose=true&q=.
 The app ID and subscription key in this URL are the same as LuisAppId and LuisAPIKey in ** App Service Settings > ApplicationSettings > App settings **

-Modify the bot code
+# Modify the bot code

-1.Click Build and then click Open online code editor.
+1. Click Build and then click Open online code editor.
 2. In the code editor, open app.js. and review the code.

-Edit the default message handler
+# Edit the default message handler

 1. The bot has a default message handler.
 Edit it to match the following: